 - Define tactics to turn your weaknesses into advantages

-To help you conduct a thorough competitor analysis and distill it into a readable report, we are sharing our competitor analysis template.
+To help you conduct a competitor analysis for your startup or a mobile app and distill it into a readable report, we are sharing our competitor analysis template.
 Feel free to download it and leave a comment on whether it was helpful.